 What is the Household Expenditure Measure?

-The HEM is a standard tool used by many Australian lenders to help assess a household's basic living expenses and plays a role in determining an individual's borrowing capacity for home loans.
+The HEM is a standard tool used by many Australian lenders to help assess a household's basic living expenses.
+It can also play a role in determining an individual's borrowing capacity for home loans.

 In simple terms, HEM classifies more than 600 items in the Australian Bureau of Statistics' household expenditure survey into three categories: